nitzel/hurryup/meatly/readme.md

 - 12:48 now we deal with pause-time :) its not subtracted from the time you have
 - 13:11 hunger and motivation grow now by time, and its checked that they stay in range.
 - 13:53 entities start moving as soon as they enter "world" which is close to view. they get destroyed when they leave it again.
+- 14:21 adapted sound-volumes. and player got also destroyed, fixed that
 # [credits](credits.md)